cjkvi/HanaMinAFDKO/README.md

 9. Localized glyphs for specific Asian regions.
 10. Ligatures, etc.

-It consists of three fonts, HanaMinA HanaMinB and HanaMinC, which covers BMP, Extension B and the rest Ideographs respectively.
+It consists of three fonts, HanaMinA, HanaMinB and HanaMinC, which covers BMP, Extension B and the rest Ideographs respectively.
 For details of supported features, you can use "spot -Proof" command in AFDKO toolkit.